 Ultimately, though, you will have to weigh financial, emotional, and other factors to make the best decision for you and your children.

-Get Divorce and Asset Division Help from Molly B. Kenny
+Get Divorce and Asset Division Help from Our Bellevue Divorce Lawyers

 Whether you're buying your share of your home or letting go of your rights to the property, do not do it without the help of an asset division attorney.
 My firm, The Law Offices of Molly B. Kenny, can help you protect your rights and get a fair deal during property valuation and division.